How to Replace a Power Cord Plug

 Proceed with caution when replacing cloth-covered wires.
 The insulation in old cloth wiring deteriorates over time.
 As the insulation breaks down, the fire hazard goes up.
 Asbestos was used as an insulator in appliances made prior to the 1980s.
 Cutting into a cloth cord to remove the plug may release those fibers into the air.

 Avoid replacing plugs on cloth vintage two-pin power cords for antique heaters or irons.
 They could contain asbestos and should be replaced by a professional.
-It may be in any fabric cord, but the odds are greater for heat-generating appliances.
+It may be present in any fabric cord, but the odds are greater for heat-generating appliances.

 Assess the Damage